EarthSystemDiagnostics/proxysnr/README.md

 (e.g. diffusion), and measurement noise.

-The method is introduced and in detail explained in Münch and Laepple (2018), and it has been applied there to Antarctic firn-core oxygen isotope records.
+The method is introduced and in detail explained in Münch and Laepple (2018), and it has been applied there to oxygen isotope records from Antarctic firn and ice cores.

 `proxysnr` has been implemented by Dr. Thomas Münch with contributions by Dr. Thomas Laepple, Dr. Andrew Dolman, Dr. Torben Kunz, and Dr. Mara